 The control measures set out in this NMP are commensurate with the medium noise potential for the wastes, in accordance with the statement to this effect in H3 Guidance.

 Noise can only cause an impact when it is perceived at a receptor site.
-This NMP has identified the key opportunities for the release of noise from site operations in relation to this application.
+This NMP has identified the key opportunities for the release of noise from site operations.